thehubbard/esa-pyxel/docs/source/references/model_groups/charge_generation_models.rst

     CosmiX cosmix ray model

-Example of the configuration file:
+Example of the configuration file using default `running_mode: stepsize` with step size files, all with the same incident energy of 100 MeV and for 5 different thicknesses of 40 µm, 50 µm, 60 µm, 70 µm and 100 µm.

 .. code-block:: yaml